 Stretching over one kilometer of water, the luxurious villas are placed over the sheltered waters, while perfectly balancing accessibility and isolation.
 With that said, the best thing about staying in AVANI Sepang Goldcoast is the panoramic ocean views right from your bedroom window.

 The beautiful infinity pool located by the Clubhouse is everyone’s favorite area.
-From the infinity pool we got the sweeping views of the ocean, and around the pool is two rows of cabanas.
+We got sweeping views of the ocean from the infinity pool, and around the pool are two rows of cabanas.
 Perfect for anyone who prefers some time in the shade!

 As for the activities, you can choose to laze by the pool and enjoy the resort’s facilities, or pick a ball and head out to the beach for some exciting beach games.
 The Resort also has some free daily programs lined-up to keep guests busy such as Yoga, Power Walk, Bicycle tours for beginners and adults, Zumba for kids, beach soccer and beach volleyball and a Zumba Live party.
 If you’re a wildlife enthusiast, go for a short boat tour along the mangrove river and watch the tropical flora and fauna.
 Expect to spot a bunch of lame monkeys, and if lucky, perhaps a few Mangrove Monitor Lizards as well.

 But even if not, just like it happened with me, you will have your time capturing life around the Mangrove.

 Disclaimer: I visited Selangor on a 5 Day FAM trip hosted by Tourism Selangor and Malindo Air.
 Though my trip and experiences were all sponsored, all recommendations and advice are totally personal.
 I only recommend what I personally experience and find worth appreciating.